xb0be/weather_station/README.md

-# weather_station
-Analyze weather station signal
+# Analyzing weather station signal

 This is my very first RTLSDR project.
 I watched some cool videos about what can be done with RTLSDR dongle and decided to buy one and try it out.
 Only after I installed and tested it, I realized that father has weather station, which gets data over the air from reciever, installed in the back of the house.
 Time to start analyzing :)